Tuesday, July 13, 2010

 The issue of whether to privatize or not was resolved nearly 15 years ago, when President Yoweri Museveni called a closed meeting of the then National Resistance Council and cajoled them into passing legislation to support privatization.
 Since then the privatization and the parallel of liberalization has wound a jerky, start-stop course that has seen the successful and unsuccessful sale of several public enterprises, claimed many careers and changed the business landscape.

-The idea behind the principle of privatization is that by shifting enterprises out of government hands into the private sector greater efficiencies will be achieved, greater production will achieved, eventually more jobs will be created and higher taxes will be raised.
-It has been hard to argue with the result when the process has been successful but it is the howling failures – few and far between, that have given much ammunition to the detractors of the process.
+The idea behind the principle of privatization is that by shifting enterprises out of government hands into the private sector, greater efficiencies, production, will achieved, eventually more jobs will be created and higher taxes will be raised.
+It has been hard to argue with the result when the process has been successful, but it is the howling failures – few and far between, that have given much ammunition to the detractors of the process.

 For a country like Uganda privatization probably did not come soon enough.
 What privatization does is unlock the value of unused assets.
 So for example UCB’s huge branch network was working at less than optimal efficiency but now these same branches are providing much better services to the community through improved operations and greater automation.